-Samuel W. Ream was born in 1788 in Ursina, Somerset County, PA, the son of John and Anna Rosina (Weitzel) Ream, and the stepson of (?)
-(Minerd) Ream.
-He was only four years of age when his mother died from the bite of a poisonous snake.
+Samuel W. Ream was born in 1788 in Ursina, Somerset County, PA, the son of John and Anna Rosina (Weitzel) Ream, and the stepson of Catharine (Minerd) Ream.
+He appears to have been named for an uncle Samuel(1779-1858) who was an early settler of Perry County, OH.

-The Somerset (PA) Herald once said that "He was born, lived and for many years owned the farm on which the thriving town of Ursina is built."
+The Somerset (PA) Herald once said that Samuel was "born, lived and for many years owned the farm on which the thriving town of Ursina is built."
 He is believed to have carried the nickname "Tinker."

 Over the span of his eight-plus decaces of life, he was "one who saw the county change from a rugged wilderness to a rich, beautiful and peaceful land," reported the Herald.
 "One who saw the Nation emerge from the desperate struggle of the Revolution with a mere existence, with wonderful recuperative power and unexampled rapidity assume a rank and station among the mightiest Nations of the Earth...
 His last looks were over a fertile and happy land crowded with smiling homes and thriving villages, in strange contrast with his first recollections, the indelible impressions of childhood when a dense wilderness filled with savage beasts and yet more savage men spread limitless and illimitable around him."

-Said the Herald: "In many respects apart from his great age he was a remarkable man....
+Said the Herald: "In many respects apart from his great age [Samuel] was a remarkable man....
 Originally endowed with great strength and wonderful activity, an excellent temper, a honest, kind and fearless heart, he was of course universally popular in a new country where such gifts were better than gold or silver.
 He reared a large family in habits of honest industry, and for many years manfully struggled with the hard-ships and dangers incident to a frontier life."

 When he was age 56 and she 49, Samuel and Mary were admitted into membership of the Jersey Baptist Church, at that time led by Rev. William Woods.
 They remained there as worshippers for the rest of his life.